 Keep in mind, some of these limits are tied to inflation.

-Today’s annual limits on HSA contributions are $3,300 for individual coverage, and $6,550 for family coverage (for 2015 these limits rise to $3,350 and $6,650 respectively).
+Today’s annual limits on HSA contributions are $3,300 for individual coverage, and $6,550 for family coverage.
+These limits rise to $3,350 and $6,650 respectively).
 While those numbers may seem small compared to what can be parked in a 401(k) plan, the tax benefits, as noted above, are far better since pretax 401(k) contributions and investment returns are taxable.

 The Employee Benefit Research Institute recently published some eye-popping estimates of savings on federal income tax that HSAs can generate over the long haul.
 In what may be a somewhat extreme example, an employee who is in the top tax bracket and salts away the maximum allowable contribution each year, does not take any money out before retiring after 40 years, would save $420,000 in federal taxes if HSA earnings averaged 7.5 percent — a long-term investment return assumption used by many pension actuaries.
 State tax savings would vary by state.